harrisonlab/sclerotinia_sclerotiorum/Phylogeny.md

 java -Xmx1000M -jar $ProgDir/astral.5.6.1.jar -i $OutDir/Scl_phylogeny.appended.tre -o $OutDir/Scl_phylogeny.consensus.tre | tee 2> $OutDir/Scl_phylogeny.consensus.log
 java -Xmx1000M -jar $ProgDir/astral.5.6.1.jar -q $OutDir/Scl_phylogeny.consensus.tre -i $OutDir/Scl_phylogeny.appended.tre -o $OutDir/Scl_phylogeny.consensus.scored.tre 2> $OutDir/Scl_phylogeny.consensus.scored.log
 ```
+GGtree was used to make a plot.

+Note- Tips can be found here: https://bioconnector.org/r-ggtree.html

+Note- Tips can be found here: https://bioconnector.org/r-ggtree.html

+The consensus tree was downloaded to my local machine

+Note - I had to import into geneious and export again in newick format to get around polytomy branches having no branch length.
+Terminal branch lengths are meanlingless from ASTRAL and should all be set to an arbitrary value.
+This will be done by geneious (set to 1), but it also introduces a branch length of 2 for one isolate that needs to be corrected with sed

 ```bash
 cat Scl_phylogeny.consensus.scored.geneious.tre | sed 's/:2/:1/g' > Scl_phylogeny.consensus.scored.geneious2.tre